Tightening Quadratic Convex Relaxations for the AC Optimal Transmission Switching Problem: Cycle-Based On/Off Polynomial Constraints

 The \cycconstrs \ are formulated based on the fact that for any given cycle $\mc{C}$ in the transmission network, the voltage angle differences of all lines in $\mc{C}$ sum up to 0.
 More formally, let $(\hat{v}_1, \hat{v}_2,\hdots,\hat{v}_n, \hat{v}_1)$ be a vertex sequence for the cycle $\mc{C}$ of length $n$, and let the cycle be represented by its lines: $\mc{C} = \{(\hat{v}_1, \hat{v}_2), (\hat{v}_2, \hat{v}_3),\hdots,(\hat{v}_n, \hat{v}_1)\}$, then we have $\sum_{(i,j)\in\mc{C}} \theta_{ij} = 0$.

-The method we use to derive \cycconstrs \ for the QC relaxation is similar to \cite{kocuk2016strong} where \cycconstrs \ for the SOC relaxation are derived.
-However, unlike in the SOC relaxation, the main advantage of the QC relaxation is that we have direct access to both $(c_{ij}$, $s_{ij})$ and $(w^R_{ij},w^I_{ij})$ variables, which enable us to formulate additional \cycconstrs \ that could further enhance the relaxation quality.
+The method we use to derive \cycconstrs \ for the QC relaxation is similar to that of \citep{kocuk2016strong} where \cycconstrs \ for the SOC relaxation are derived.
+However, unlike in the SOC relaxation, the main advantage of the QC relaxation is that we have direct access to both $(c_{ij}$, $s_{ij})$ and $(w^R_{ij},w^I_{ij})$ variables, enabling us to formulate additional \cycconstrs \ that could further enhance the relaxation quality.

 In what follows, we derive \cycconstrs \ for cycles with 3 and 4 nodes.
 We call the resulting constraints as 3-cycle constraints and 4-cycle constraints, respectively.
 We first develop those constraints without considering switching (on/off) decisions, and then demonstrate how to reformulate them to include those decisions using a tight big-M formulation.